-Ambassador Ertharin Cousin, Co-Founder Food Systems for the Future a Global Nutrition Impact investment Fund
+Ambassador Ertharin Cousin, Co-Founder of Food Systems for the Future, a Global Nutrition Impact Investment Fund

 Tuesday, July 20

-The Science FIRST program (transitioned from IFT’s traditional Annual Event Scientific Sessions) will explore the question “Zero Hunger: Will We Get there?” by delving into six key areas of our global food system.
+The Science Sessions will explore the question “Zero Hunger: Will We Get there?” by delving into six critical areas of our global food system.
 In service of that goal, we will engage in the following formats led by a series of guiding questions aimed to address how health and nutrition, food safety and security, consumer insights and education, environmental sustainability, technology and innovation, and supply chain transformation can all contribute to the goal of Zero Hunger.

 - Featured Expert Panel Discussions